Frequently Asked Questions

 0900

-) are used for value-added content and professional services.
-These numbers are subject to specific regulations by the PTS, including pricing transparency requirements.
-You should be aware of these regulations if your application interacts with premium rate numbers.National Format:
+) provide value-added content and professional services.
+The PTS regulates these numbers with specific requirements, including pricing transparency.
+Understand these regulations if your application interacts with premium rate numbers.National Format:

-The subscriber number for premium rate numbers can be 4-6 digits.
+The subscriber number for premium rate numbers is 4-6 digits (7-10 digits total length including prefix).

 Shared Cost Numbers